Susan Tyrrell

 Working on a Building:

-Producer Jack Good's rock version of the play was a mild success in Los Angeles in 1968 with Jerry Lee Lewis as the traitorous Iago (and, at one point, Pam Greer's cousin Rosey Greer [of The Thing with Two Heads (1972 / trailer)] was Othello), but for the film version folk guitarist Richie Havens took over for Othello and Lance LeGault (of Dark Breed [1996 / trailer]) for Iago; Season Hubley (of Vice Squad [1982 / trailer]) played the doomed Desdemona and, last but not least, Susan Tyrrell played Emilia, Desdemona's confident who unwittingly helps seal her fate.
+Producer Jack Good's rock version of the play was a mild success in Los Angeles in 1968 with Jerry Lee Lewis as the traitorous Iago (and, at one point, Pam Grier's cousin Rosey Grier [of The Thing with Two Heads (1972 / trailer)] was Othello), but for the film version folk guitarist Richie Havens took over for Othello and Lance LeGault (of Dark Breed [1996 / trailer]) for Iago; Season Hubley (of Vice Squad [1982 / trailer]) played the doomed Desdemona and, last but not least, Susan Tyrrell played Emilia, Desdemona's confident who unwittingly helps seal her fate.

 Richie Havens performing